Ireland is a country of beautiful and diverse landscapes.

 5. Dingle Peninsula

-Also part of the popular Wild Atlantic Way driving route, the rugged Dingle Peninsula is brimming with natural charm.
+Also part of the popular Wild Atlantic Way route, the rugged Dingle Peninsula is brimming with natural charm.
 If you love hiking and wildlife watching, this is the place for you!

 You’ll have 48 kilometres (30 miles) of scenic sights to explore in the Dingle Peninsula, located in southwest Ireland.

-Discover remote shores, mountain ranges such as Slieve Mish, and pristine beaches.
+Roam remote shores, mountain ranges such as Slieve Mish, and pristine beaches.
 Stop by one of the small towns and seaside villages where you can immerse yourself in Irish traditions and culture.

 During your visit to the Dingle Peninsula, you could take a boat tour of Dingle Bay to see dolphins and other marine wildlife.
 You might also want to hike up Mount Brandon or stroll along the sands at Inch Beach.